crypto-org-chain/chain-docs/docs/modules/jellyfish-merkle.md

 ## Encoding

-The encoding is simply concatinate the fields together.
+The encoding is simply concatenate the fields together.

 - `H256`
-  It is encoded as fixed length byte array, which is just bytes themself, no length prefixed.
+  It is encoded as fixed length byte array, which is just bytes themselves, no length prefixed.

 - `Vec<u8>`